nirazgupta/mortgagecalculator/README.md

 # mortgagecalculator
-Web application developed using Django framework to calculate mortgage using the inputs from user.
+MortgageCalculator is a web application developed using Django framework and sqlite3 which can be used make mortgage calculations.
+This application was developed as part of IT 680 - Software Engineering Project coursework with a time frame of 4 weeks.

 # Features
 * Login: